 The crack of the rifle echoed through the hall.
 If you’ve never heard a rifle discharged in a building, it’s loud.
 Beer flew into air, drinks were spilled, people scattered, some hit the floor.
 Even though I knew it was only a blank, it was still jarring to have a weapon discharged in your general direction.

-A cloud of smoke hung in air along with the pungent smell of spent gun powder.
+A cloud of smoke hung in air the along with the pungent smell of spent gun powder.
 For a moment after the echo of the rifle had disappeared there was total silence.
 Then there chaos.
-Some people were laughing, some people were not.
-Some people were cursing, especially John’s wife, who was there waiting for him.
-Once I made sure that I hadn’t soiled myself, I laughed, maybe as hard as I ever had in my life.
+Some people were laughing; some people were not.
+Some people were cursing, especially John’s wife, who unleashed a stream of foul language that to this day, I am certain has never been matched.

-John was reprimanded by the post but that didn’t bother him.
+John was reprimanded by the post, but that didn’t bother him.
 In fact, I’m not sure I ever saw anything bother him.